LASA Computer Science

 • A written summative reflection covering the main items from the plan from the beginning of each semester, is submitted to the student’s supervisor prior to the semester presentation:

-• Cover page (title of paper, name of student, name of advisor, date of submission, course number)
+• Cover page (title of the paper, name of the student, name of advisor, date of submission, course number)

 • Motivation/Introduction